SummerEkko/Discord-Piazza-Bot/ACCEPTANCE.md

 The number of points next to your email should be at least 8 points (1 question * 2 points and 2 answers/followups * 3 points = 8 points), but may be more depending on the number of views on your post and if there is interaction with/from other Piazza users.
 You may need to refresh the post to see the views.

-PASS/FAIL: PASS
+**PASS/FAIL: PASS**

-COMMENT: By comparison between two #cron messages above, expected points associated with the user are correctly calculated based on performance score matrix.
+**RESULT COMMENT: By comparison between two #cron messages above, expected points associated with the user are correctly calculated based on performance score matrix.**

 ### 3. EDGE CASE IDENTIFICATION